| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 T I P:

-If you request an "estratto" from Italy you won't need much translation help after they send it to you as it is very self-explanatory.
-Go to David's Italian Form Letters: for an example of an Italian Form Letter requesting an estratto. (estratti is plural).
-Although usually you will find more details by requesting a photocopy of the actual record itself, the problem is often a comune will not photocopy the record for you.
-However the Province Archive (Archivio di Stato) will do photocopies..
+If you request an "estratto" from Italy it is the easiest to understand and receive.
+David's Italian Form Letters has an example of an Italian Form Letter requesting an estratto (estratti is plural) Usually there are more details in the photocopy of an image of an exact document of the original record.
+The problem is often a comune will not photocopy the record for you.
+However the Province Archive (Archivio di Stato) will do photocopies.

 Understanding and Translating Italian letters to and from Italy

-If an Italian Archive sends you a copy of the original certificate in Italian, simply use the machine translator links, Latin and Italian Genealogy word lists listed on this site to help you understand the translation as most of the Civil Birth, Marriage and Death records are standard.
-Besides helping you to get the "gist" of a translation the computerized translation links can help you to make *small* changes to Italian Form letters:
+If an Italian Archive sends you a copy of the original certificate in Italian go to the Italian Genealogy Translation Help-Aids webpage on this site and use the links to help you translate the Italian Record.
+Most of the Civil Birth, Marriage and Death records are standard, simple, formal Italian.

 Finding general location addresses for your letters to Italy

 Use these links to find the Postal and Province code for the comune in Italy in which you are doing your research.
-Type in the name of the comune (municipality) at the " ....la LOCALITŔ" section:
+Type in the name of the comune (municipality, township) at the " ....la LOCALITÀ" section:

 http://www.nonsolocap.it/ Double check it on the Official Italian Post Office Site:

 http://www.poste.it/ Other helpful address and Italian comune look up links are on the handy, helpful "Italy Tools" page of this site

 Use the Italian White Pages to do specific address lookups: